Macrometacorp/docs/docs/collections/documents/create-document-store.md

 ---
-title: Create a Document Store
+title: Create a Document Collection
 sidebar_position: 20
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create a new Document Store collection.
+This page explains how to create a new Document collection.

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">